rachit995/CSCI-S-33a-final-project/server/README.md

-# CSCI-S-33a Frontend Final Project
+# CSCI-S-33a Backend Final Project

 ## Final Project: Bidster - Auction like a pro